-- 585 FDM v1.2AD does not include a liquid-water routing scheme that can transport ponded water laterally by streams and rivers.
+FDM v1.2AD does not include a liquid-water routing scheme that can transport ponded water laterally by streams and rivers.
 The current view is that meltwater ponding weakens ice shelves, potentially leading to ice-shelf disintegration by hydrofracturing (Banwell et al., 2013).
-However, Bell et al. (2017) found that when the ice surface slope is sufficiently steep, rivers can form that transport liquid water laterally and export the meltwater into the to the ocean, thereby preventing its destructive effects .
-Therefore, our approach likely overestimates the vulnerability of ice shelves hydrofractureon ice shelves.
-FDM does - 590 not include a liquid-water routing scheme to transport water laterally by streams and rivers.
+However, Bell et al. (2017) found that when the ice surface slope is sufficiently steep, rivers can form that transport liquid water laterally and export the meltwater into the ocean, thereby preventing its destructive effects.
+Therefore, our approach likely overestimates the vulnerability of ice shelves to hydrofracture.

 Our results are furthermore limited by using only a single general circulation model (CESM2) and one model for dynamical downscaling (RACMO2).
 Future work should address this by using an ensemble of Earth system models and other regional climate models such as MAR (Kittel et al., 2021) and MetUM (Orr et al., 2021), which have different outcomes for melt (Carter et al., 2022).
-The exact timing and amount of (accessible) FAC depletion will vary when using a different forcing dataset,

-595 however the broad spatial variability among climatic regions and the dependency of ice layer formation on accumulation should not be fundamentally different.
+The exact timing and amount of (accessible) FAC depletion will vary when using a different forcing dataset, however the spatial variability among climatic regions and the dependency of ice layer formation on accumulation should not be fundamentally different.